ChristelleFDZ/Project_Arctic_circle_theorem/doc/source/documentation/aztec.rst

 - secondly, they must not overlap
 - and finally, don't come out of the figure.

 There are a very large number of possible ways to place them.
-Indeed, for an Aztec Diamond of order n, there are ![formula
+Indeed, for an Aztec Diamond of order n, there are
 .. image:: https://render.githubusercontent.com/render/math?math=2%5E%7Bn(n%2B1)/2%7D several tilings.

 To represent different pavings, we will use a color convention that allows to distingue 4 possibilities of placement for a domino.